• Latest

 Who are special needs students?

-Special needs students are individuals who have been identified as requiring more support to succeed in school.
+Special needs students have been identified as requiring more support to succeed.
 This may be related to a learning handicap, a physical disability, or an emotional/behavioral issue.
 Special needs children may require extra assistance in the classroom, curricular adjustments, or accommodations when taking examinations or completing tasks.

 Is special needs a disability?